vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 ### Charity, consumption, and saving

-If it were not possible to save from one year to the extent, the problem of allocation would simplistically boil down to deciding how much of one's money to allocate to charity versus how much to allocate to consumption.
+If it were not possible to save from one year to the next, the problem of allocation would simplistically boil down to deciding how much of one's money to allocate to charity versus how much to allocate to consumption.
 Donors following the predetermined rule strategy would be determining this allocation beforehand, and only after that allocating *within* the charity and consumption buckets.

-However, the ability to save now makes it possible to defer charity or consumption to a future year.
+However, the ability to save now makes it possible to defer both charity and consumption to a future year.

 With saving introduced into the picture, we could adopt either of two
 positions: